-Endocrinology and Metabolism: Open Access is a peer reviewed journal that focuses on the publication of current research developments on the endocrine glands, its secretions and their coordination with metabolism and reproduction.
+Endocrinology and Metabolism: Open Access is a peer reviewed journal which focuses on the publication of current research and developments on the endocrine glands and its secretions with their coordination with metabolism and reproduction.

 Endocrinology and Metabolism: Open Access aims to function as the global face of endocrinology research.

 Submit your manuscript at : https://www.imedpub.com/submissions/endocrinology-metabolism-open-access.html or Send as an attachment to: firstname.lastname@example.org